Bamboozled by Bamboo Baby Clothes? Uncovering the Hidden Truths

 The "Eco-Friendly" Label

-Bamboo is often labeled as eco-friendly, but the truth is that the chemical processes used to create bamboo viscose cancel out many of these benefits.
+Bamboo is often labeled as eco-friendly, but the chemical processes used to create bamboo viscose cancel out many of those benefits.
 The production can be as harmful to the environment as traditional textile manufacturing.
-So, while the raw bamboo plant is sustainable, the fabric-making process is anything but.
+While the raw bamboo plant is sustainable, the fabric-making process is anything but.

 Hypoallergenic and Antibacterial Claims

 Another big selling point is that bamboo fabric retains the hypoallergenic and antibacterial properties of the bamboo plant.
-However, the intense chemical processing strips away these natural properties.
-Research shows that bamboo viscose doesn’t have any special antibacterial qualities compared to regular fabrics like cotton.
+The intense chemical processing strips those natural properties away.
+Research shows that bamboo viscose doesn't have any special antibacterial qualities compared to regular fabrics like cotton.

 Ethical Concerns

-There are also significant ethical issues tied to the production of bamboo fabric.
+There are also significant ethical issues tied to bamboo fabric production.

 Labor Practices